Alameda County, CA · Court Filing Fee Lookup

 Q: Is e-filing available at the Alameda County Superior Court in Oakland?

-A: E-filing is likely available for many case types at the Alameda County Superior Court in Oakland, given Alameda County's size as the 7th largest of California's 58 jurisdictions.
+A: E-filing is likely available for many case types at the Alameda County Superior Court in Oakland.
 Confirm with the clerk whether e-filing is available, mandatory, or optional for your specific case type.

 Q: How do court fees in Alameda County compare to other California counties?

 A: All California counties pay the same state statutory base fees, but local surcharges vary.
-As one of California's larger jurisdictions, Alameda County may assess higher local surcharges than rural counties.
+As a high-volume jurisdiction, Alameda County may assess higher local surcharges than smaller counties.
 Contact the Alameda County Superior Court in Oakland for the exact current total.

 User Reviews